grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 1. Using TDD with mocks - TDD allows every little piece of code to be executed well before the whole task completion and mock objects serve as first collaborators that allow this execution to happen.
 1. Slicing the scope of work into smaller vertical parts (e.g. scenarios, stories, etc.) that can be implemented faster than a full-blown feature.
 We have had a taste of this in action when Johnny and Benjamin were developing the calculator in one of the first chapters of this book.
-1. Not writing the first Statement as a unit-level Statement, but instead, writing it on a higher-level (e.g. end-to-end or against another architectural boundary).
-I could then make this bigger Statement work, then refactor the initial objects as well as their roles and responsibilities, out of this small piece of working code.
+1. Not starting with a unit-level Statement, but instead, writing on a higher-level (e.g. end-to-end or against another architectural boundary).
+I could then make this bigger Statement work, then refactor the initial objects out of this small piece of working code.
 Only after having this initial structure in place would I start using class-level Statements with mocks.
 This approach is what we will be aiming at eventually, but for this chapter, I wanted to focus on the mocks and OO design, so I left this part out.

 ## Workflow specification

-TODO: finish this

-The Statement about the controller is an example of what Amir Kolsky and Scott Bain call workflow specification.
-A workflow specification describes how a specified unit of behavior (in our case, a class) interacts with other units by sending messages and receiving answers.
-In Statements specifying workflow, we describe the purpose and behaviors of the specified class in terms of interacting of mocked roles that other objects play.
+The Statement about the controller is an example of what Amir Kolsky and Scott Bain call a workflow Statement[^workflowspecification].
+This kind of Statement describes how a specified unit of behavior (in our case, an object) interacts with other units by sending messages and receiving answers.
+In Statements specifying workflow, we describe the purpose and behaviors of the specified class in terms of its interaction with mock objects, by specifying the return values of some methods and asserting that other methods should be called.

-In our case, TODO TODO TODO TODO TODO TODO TODO

-Workflow Statements specify how objects of a class coordinate and delegate work to other objects Sustainable TDD blog reference
-TODO: workflow specification
-Sergeant, programming by intention
-TODO: outside-in + maybe some drawing interface discovery
-TODO: read chapter on interface discovery
+For example, in the Statement Johnny and Benjamin wrote in the last chapter, they described how a command factory reacts when asked for a new command and they also asserted on the call to the command's `Execute()` method.

+TODO an aside: should I verify that the factory got called? (was this covered in the last chapter?)

-## Data Transfer Objects
+## Data Transfer Objects and TDD

 While looking at the initial data structures, Johnny and Benjamin called them Data Transfer Objects.

-A Data Transfer Object is a pattern to describe objects responsible for exchanging information between process boundaries (TODO: confirm with the book).
+A Data Transfer Object is a pattern to describe objects responsible for exchanging information between processes[^PEAA].
 So, we can have DTOs representing input that our process receives and DTOs representing output that our process sends out.

 As you might have seen, DTOs are typically just data structures.
-That may come as surprising, because for several chapters now, I have repeatedly stressed how I bundle data and behavior together.
+That may come as surprising, because for several chapters now, I have repeatedly stressed how I prefer to bundle data and behavior together.
 Isn't this breaking all the principles that I mentioned?

 My response to this would be that exchanging information between processes is where these principles do not apply and that there are some good reasons why.

 1. It is easier to exchange data than to exchange behavior.
 If I wanted to send behavior to another process, I would have to send it as data anyway, e.g. in a form of source code.
-In such a  case, the other side would need to interpret the source code, provide all the dependencies etc. which could be cumbersome and strongly couple implementations of both processes.
+In such a  case, the other side would need to interpret the source code, provide all the dependencies, etc. which could be cumbersome and strongly couple implementations of both processes.
 2. Agreeing on a simple data format makes creating and interpreting the data in different programming languages easier.
 3. Many times, the boundaries between processes are designed as functional boundaries at the same time.
 In other words, even if one process sends some data to another, both of these processes would not want to execute the same behaviors on the data.

 These are some of the reasons why processes send data to each other.
 And when they do, they typically bundle the data for consistency and performance reasons.

-### DTOs and value objects
+### DTOs vs value objects

 While DTOs, similarly to value objects, carry and represent data, their purpose and design constraints are different.